 - What wiggle room do you have to change some of those stressors?

-- Are there reasons that would make staying together unwise?
-List those.
+- Are there any reasons that would make staying together unwise?

-- What have you (and your partner) tried to do to strengthen your relationship?
+- What have we tried to strengthen your relationship?

-- How willing are you (and your partner) to get your relationship professional support from a licensed couples therapist?
+- How willing am I to work with a licensed couples therapist?

 It’s common for couples who have experienced distance or betrayal to question the sustainability and stability of their relationship.
 It is also common for each partner to have different desires about the future of their relationship.
 One partner may be “leaning in” and the other “leaning out.”
 Without a professionally guided conversation, a couple experiencing this mismatch can feel misunderstood or helpless.

-If you could use help getting clarity on which direction your relationship should go, a licensed couples therapist trained in Discernment Counseling can help.
-This therapist can guide you and your partner to discern whether to keep the status quo, move towards separation and divorce, or to put in an all-out effort with couples therapy.
+A licensed couples therapist trained in discernment counseling can help you find clarity.
+This therapist can guide you and your partner to discern whether to keep the status quo, move towards separation and divorce, or put in an all-out effort with couples therapy.